Study Abroad Program Overview

 section to see current or past calendars.

-In both Madrid and Rome you will be housed in shared student apartments with other program participants.
+In Madrid you will live in a student residence hall with local, international, and other UC students.
+In Rome you will be housed in shared student apartments with other program participants.
 All housing is within 30-45 minutes by public transportation to your classes.
-More Information on Housing

 In addition to the City course that deepens your familiarity with your new surroundings, additional cultural activities are designed to broaden your awareness and help you process your study abroad experience.